gft-academy-pl/gcp-data-analysis-with-bigquery/06-cloud-functions.md

 gsutil cp gs://gft-academy-fraud-detector-public-data/trades/trades_2017.csv gs://${GCP_INPUT_BUCKET}/trades/
 ```

 In order to check if the function was invoked, click on the link https://console.cloud.google.com/functions, and then click on the _triggerDataflowFn_ function.
-You should see a pick on the chart.
+You should see a peak on the chart.

 Click on following link https://console.cloud.google.com/dataflow to check if Dataflow job was triggered.
 You should see job in running status.